 Time is one of life's great mysteries.
 Many writers and poems have tried to explain it over the centuries.
 Time remains a mystery despite their best efforts.
-Here is a collection of pithy quotes and time-related poems.
+Here is a collection of great time-related poems from renowned poets.

 - "Forever" by Paul Laurence Dunbar